Brane Mozetič

 Brane Mozetič (born 14 October 1958) is a Slovene poet, writer, editor and translator.
-He is known for his homoerotic poetry, his editorial work and his translations of works by Rimbaud, Genet and Foucault into Slovene.
+He is known for his homoerotic poetry, his editorial work and his translations of works by Arthur Rimbaud, Jean Genet and Michel Foucault into Slovene.

 Biography

 Mozetič was born in Ljubljana in 1958.
 He studied Comparative literature and Literary theory at the University of Ljubljana and graduated in 1983.
 He works as the editor of the literary collections Aleph and Lambda at the Centre for Slovenian Literature.
 In 2003 he won the Jenko Award for his poetry collection Banalije (Banalities).

 He has edited four anthologies of LGBT literature and several presentations of contemporary Slovenian literature.
 He has more than forty books in translation, his poetry collection Banalije (Banalities, 2003) alone being translated into twelve languages, making him one of the most translated contemporary Slovenian authors.
 He also organises translation workshops, readings of Slovenian authors abroad, a small literary and music festival Living Literature, the Ljubljana LGBT Film Festival, etc.